 These men come from all walks of life and are looking to get out of their rut, take their business to the next level, improve their leadership skills, heal personal relationships, find meaning, clarify their purpose or elevate their capacity to lead.
 After successfully overcoming my situation, I decided I needed to help others discover the same empowering truth.
 Putting in the same pursuit to excellence as I have with all things, I trained formally with PCCI (Professional Christian Coaching Institute – an ICF-approved and accredited institution) as a Leadership & Life Coach and have well over 100+ hours of coaching men overcome to succeed.
 I’m also hold various professional certifications and well as higher education degrees.

 All of my experience, certifications and studies make it possible for me to work with men to help them define their core values, vision, purpose, & mission to align them for success.
-My Leadership, Business and Life Coaching and the FX3® program helps guide men to maximize their leadership potential in their personal and professional lives to positively impact everyone around them for remarkable results.
+My Executive, Leadership, and Career Coaching and the FX3® program helps guide men to maximize their leadership potential in their personal and professional lives to positively impact everyone around them for remarkable results.
 My ultimate goal is for men worldwide to discover and live life to their fullest potential and help them leave a lasting legacy.

 Let’s get started!